pinkai123/CZ2006-Taxi-Finder/README.md

+# CZ2006 Software Engineering
-# CZ2006 Taxi Finder
+## Taxi Finder

-Android Application

-Display the live locations of taxi around you
+### Introduction

+Taxi Finder is an android application that display the live location of taxi all around you.
+This application allows user to check for taxi during peak hours and make an informed choice of booking either grab or taxi.